-Juliana is a Research Staff Member at the IBM Research Center in Rio de Janeiro.
+Juliana is a HCI/UX Research Scientist in the Tech4Impact Research group at the IBM Research Center in Rio de Janeiro.
 She joined the lab in may 2015, working in the Natural Resources Software Technology group.
-She joined the lab as a post-doc researcher and now she is a research staff member acting as a HCI expert.
+She joined the lab as a post-doc researcher, them she acted as a research staff member in the Visual Analytics & Comprehension group acting as a user eXperience (UX) researcher.
+Now show is part of the Tech4Impact Research group focus on the challenges for the Future of Work.

 She holds a PhD in Human-Computer Interaction and a master’s degree in Informatics for Business Supporting Systems with professional experience in the connection between business domain and technological solutions.